Jeep Compass: Powertrain

 The Compass uses a 172 hp 2.4 L World I4 gasoline engine.
 The 2.0 L World engine is available on the 4X2 Sport model with 158 hp.
 A 2.0 L l-R4 TDi 103 kW Volkswagen-designed diesel engine was available for the European and Australian markets, replaced in 2011 by the 2.2 L Mercedes-Benz OM651.

-The Compass also features two electronically controlled four-wheel drive systems, Freedom Drive I and Freedom Drive II.
-Freedom Drive I is a full-time four-wheel drive system with locking capabilities; Freedom Drive II is based on Freedom Drive I, but by using the vehicle's CVT transmission, it is capable of a 19:1 gear reduction simulating a low-range usually found in vehicles with dedicated transfer cases.
+The Compass featured two electronically controlled four-wheel drive systems: Freedom Drive I and Freedom Drive II.
+Freedom Drive I is a full-time four-wheel drive system with locking capabilities; Freedom Drive II is based on Freedom Drive I, but by using the vehicle's CVT transmission, it provides of a 19:1 gear reduction, simulating a low-range usually found in vehicles with dedicated transfer cases.

 The base model version has front-wheel drive (FWD).
-The Trail Rated version of the Compass has passed the same testing of off-road ability as other Jeep vehicles in terms of traction, ground clearance, maneuverability, articulation, and water fording.
+The Trail Rated version of the Compass has passed the same off-road testing as other Jeep vehicles for traction, ground clearance, maneuverability, articulation, and water fording.